 Managing Electronics (E-Waste) with the MCMUA

-Items accepted from residents and businesses with less than 50 employees are now free of charge.
-Businesses with more than 50 employees, schools and/or out-of-county participants that use the MCMUA's drop-off programs will be assessed fees starting at $3.00 per component.
+Items accepted from residents and businesses with less than 50 employees are free of charge.
+Businesses with more than 50 employees, and/or out-of-county participants that use the MCMUA's drop-off programs will be assessed fees starting at $3.00 per component.
 Recycling fees are based on the size of the item - Click here to see the generalized price list.

 Links Related to Electronics Recycling

 - MCMUA database of facilities that accept electronics in Morris County (public and private)

 - NJDEP E-Cycle Website NJ's official E-Waste management Web page.

 - Download NJDEP List of E-Waste Collection Sites (Excel Table) or call 1-866-DEPKNOW.
 Note: These state listings are not necessarily accurate so please contact any drop-off program prior to delivery to confirm policies.